 What makes the 24-70mm great?

 Color - You’re always certain to obtain great colored images with any ZEISS lens and this is no exception to that.
-Many say ZEISS lenses have like a 3D looking effect to them and you certainly do feel that way with this lens and the poppy colors it offers.
+Many say ZEISS lenses have like a 3D looking effect to them and you certainly do feel that way with this lens and the great ZEISS colors.

 T* Coating - ZEISS lenses are popular for this coating, which reduces lens flare drastically and enhances overall performance of the lens.
 Whether it’s a filter or lens with this coating you’ll notice the difference from having it vs a lens or filter that doesn’t.